 What Not to Wear for the Beach in Warm Weather

 We’ve covered what to wear to the beach when the temperatures are soaring, so let’s talk about what not to wear.

-We’d recommend avoiding anything that gets too far up your bum and can make you feel constricted, like hotpants or tight trousers.
+I’d recommend avoiding anything that gets too far up your bum and can make you feel constricted, like hotpants or tight trousers.
 These pieces are only going to make you feel flustered in the heat and wish you’d chosen something looser.

-We’d also steer away from one-piece outfits, like jumpsuits or playsuits.
+I’d also steer away from one-piece outfits, like jumpsuits or playsuits.
 These can be a faff to get on and off.
 When you’re sticky, you just want to be able to slip something on quickly and effortlessly.

 Keep to the best fabrics for warm weather that allow breathability, such as: